XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 What makes a validator _different_ is that it also issues validation messages, which are sets of candidate transactions for evaluation by the XRP Ledger network during the [consensus process](consensus-principles-and-rules.html#how-consensus-works).

-It's important to understand that these validation messages are used only by `rippled` servers that explicitly trust your validator by listing it on their Unique Node Lists (UNLs).
-Once your validator has been added to a UNL, it is a _trusted_ validator that participates in the consensus process.
-Servers that do not include your validator in their UNLs ignore your validator's messages in the consensus process.
+It's important to understand that merely issuing validation messages does not automatically give your validator a say in the consensus process.
+Other servers ignore your validation messages unless they add your validator to their Unique Node List (UNL).
+If your validator is included in a UNL, it is a _trusted_ validator and its proposals are considered in the consensus process by the servers that trust it.

-It's worth noting that even if your validator isn't a _trusted_ validator, it stills plays an important role in the overall health of the network.
+Even if your validator isn't a _trusted_ validator, it stills plays an important role in the overall health of the network.
 These validators help set the standard that trusted validators are measured against.
 For example, if a trusted validator is disagreeing with a lot of these validators that aren't listed in UNLs, that might indicate a problem.

 ## 1. Understand the traits of a good validator

 Strive to have your validator always embody the following properties.
+Being a good validator helps `rippled` server operators and validator list publishers, such as [https://vl.ripple.com](https://vl.ripple.com), to trust your validator before adding it to their UNLs.

 - **Available**